UmeanNever/NovelSum/README.md

 You can generate embeddings for your dataset using various models.
 In our implementation, we use pretrained base LLMs such as LLaMA-3-8B or Qwen-2.5-7B.
 For details, see Appendix A.1 in our paper.
 Thanks to vLLM, we were able to compute embeddings for 400,000 instruction-tuning samples in just two hours using 8×H800 GPUs.

-You may refer to the following commands to embed both the target and reference (source) dataset separately.
+You may refer to the following commands to embed both the target and source (reference) datasets separately.
 Note that your data should first be converted into plain text format—by joining conversation turns with `\n`—before generating embeddings, as shown in the example above.

 <!---<details>
   <summary><b>Embedding Calculation Options</b></summary>-->